-This Asparagus Ricotta Tart can be cut in little bite sized morsels or it can be sliced in little rectangles or triangles.
+This Asparagus Ricotta Tart can be cut into little bite-sized morsels or sliced in little rectangles or triangles.
 It is best served the day it is made.

-Please note that the measurements for the cornmeal in this recipe will make two tarts – I usually make one Asparagus Ricotta Tart, but keep the rest of the cornmeal to make a polenta pizza with herbs (a non dairy option for family and friends).
+Please note that the cornmeal measurements in this recipe will make two tarts – I usually make one Asparagus Ricotta Tart, but keep the rest of the cornmeal to make a polenta pizza (a non-dairy option for family and friends).

 My mom inspired so many of the recipes that I share with all of you on my “She Loves Biscotti” blog, and this is no exception!

-I have been using my mom’s Polenta Pizza crust recipe as a base for all kinds of wonderful toppings.
+I use this recipe as a polenta piecrust for all kinds of wonderful toppings.